 Old farm barns have been transformed into 3 attractive Eco-Cottages, with floor-to-ceiling glass fronts giving spectacular valley views, and the more private and detached stylish Trevone Cottage.
 Each eco-cottage has a small enclosed courtyard, Trevone has a larger lawned garden.
 All have underfloor heating, a wood-burning stove and Egyptian cotton bedlinen.
-You feel like you’re staying in a boutique hotel but with the flexibility of self-catering.
+You feel like you’re staying in a boutique hotel but with the flexibility of self-catering; plus it's perfect for those wishing to get away from it all (Cornwall can be busy at times).
 But best of all are the eco creds: ground-source heat pumps, high-spec insulation, solar-powered hot water (in the Eco-Cottages), and electricity is generated onsite via solar PV panels in the field.

 - The owners' friendly manner, helpful local information and tips